 Negative values are compression forces (-2 kN) Positive values are tension forces (+2 kN)

 All forces are displayed as design values in kN.
 1 kN is approximately 100 kg.
-Design values are the characteristic value multiplied by safety factors, and should be compared to design resistances by manufacturers.
+Design values are the characteristic value multiplied by safety factors, and should be compared to design capacities by manufacturers.
 If the manufacturer only state the permissible forces, compare with the design value divided by 1.5.

 Set the maximum allowed force value to display forces exceeding this limit in red.
 Values are set separately for compression and tension forces.